Kotsasmin/Minecraft_Launcher/README.md

 ## WARNING!!!
 The Launcher is still under development...
 There are a lot of bugs!
 Use it at your own risk!
 Make sure you are not using OneDrive for Desktop backup...
+I recommend using after the version 0.0.1.0